 After occupation by troops in WWII from 1941 through 1948, the building became home to the San Francisco Maritime Museum and the country’s first Senior Center.
 The museum was operated by the San Francisco Maritime Association until it was transferred to the National Park Service in 1978.

-The Maritime Museum is open daily from 10:00am to 4:00pm.
+The Maritime Museum is Wednesday through Sunday from 10:00am to 4:00pm.
 The WPA-era murals in the lobby have been restored.
 Please stop by to enjoy the vibrant colors depicting a dreamy and strange underwater world.
 For more information, please call the Visitor Center, 415-447-5000.

 Accredited by the American Alliance of Museums since 1996.